giosteh/NAORobotChallenge-Purrformance/README.md

 -Start the Virtual Robot:
 In Choregraphe, go to Connection > Connect to virtual robot.
-Note the Port number displayed in the connection window.
+Note the Port number displayed in the connection window (e.g., 51346 or 37995).

 -Audio Setup:
-Ensure a file named passin_me_by.mp3 is present in the same directory as the script.
+Ensure the file passin_me_by.mp3 is located in the src folder alongside the script.

 -Run the Script:
+Open your terminal, navigate to the src folder, and run the script passing the port number as an argument:

+python dance.py <port_number>

+Example:

-Open your terminal/command prompt and run: python dance.py port_number
+python dance.py 34561

-!!!the port_number should be your local robot's port number (ex.
-34561)